georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-top-metrics.md

 }
 ```

+%  TESTRESPONSE

 The default `size` is 1.
 The maximum default size is `10` because the aggregation’s working storage is "dense", meaning we allocate `size` slots for every bucket. `10` is a **very** conservative default maximum and you can raise it if you need to by changing the `top_metrics_max_size` index setting.
-But know that large sizes can take a fair bit of memory, especially if they are inside of an aggregation which makes many buckes like a large [terms aggregation](#search-aggregations-metrics-top-metrics-example-terms).
+But know that large sizes can take a fair bit of memory, especially if they are inside of an aggregation which makes many buckes like a large [terms aggregation](search-aggregations-metrics-top-metrics.md#search-aggregations-metrics-top-metrics-example-terms).
 If you till want to raise it, use something like:

 ```console
 PUT /test/_settings